simao-ferreira/dotfiles/i3/APPEARANCE.md

 ### Dunst
 The  default notification manager is `dunst` on i3 can be configured at `~/.config/dunst/dunstrc`.

-[Dunst](https://dunst-project.org/) can be configured to have different colors, size and font, among other things.
+[Dunst](https://dunst-project.org/) can be configured to have different colors, size and font, among other settings.

 ### Caffeine
 The screen saver in Mi3 is a locking mechanism configured via i3lock, that blurs the workspace.